Stephenayor/Stephenayor/README.md

 - ⚡ Fun fact: ...
 -->
 #### About me :
-- 💻 I’m currently working on Exciting and Challenging Android applications.
+- 💻 I’m currently working on Exciting Mobile Applications.
-- 👯 I’m looking to collaborate with great and innovative teams.
+- 👯 Open to joining and collaborate with Great and Innovative teams.
-- 🌱 I'm learning and implementing different modern android development best practises in projects.
 - 📫 How to reach me: akinwunmiayomide6@gmail.com
-- ⚡ Fun fact: I started mobile development due to how fascinating mobile applications were to me, and the sense of having the apps right on my phone gave me a sense of security                   over private data and other sensitive informations.